 Rank and prioritize

 From the screen results, researchers can highlight the best prospects with the most major gift potential.
 Typically, this ranking relies on a scoring system that might be developed internally, adapted from industry standards, or both.
 We identify three main scores when determining your prospect’s potential:

 Propensity – does your prospect have a history of philanthropy?

 Affinity – does your prospect have a strong connection to your cause?

 Capacity – does your prospect have enough wealth to contribute a major gift?

 To help guide the ranking and prioritization process, PROscreen includes the PROscore system.
 Using the millions of wealth, biographic, and philanthropic records in Prospect Research Online, the PROscore calculates how a prospect ranks in terms of propensity, affinity, and capacity.
 Click here for more information about PROscore.
-For now, we’re going to move on to discuss how to integrate new prospects into your major gift pipeline.
+For now, let’s discuss how to integrate new prospects into your major gift pipeline.

 Integrate prospects into the pipeline

-Once you have verified results and your top prospects have been ranked, it’s time to integrate them into your major gift pipeline.
+Once you verify results and rank your top prospects, it’s time to integrate them into your major gift pipeline.
 Again, your actions in this next step depend on your role.
 But researchers and fundraisers can always learn something from each other.
 If you’re a researcher, ask your fundraising team what they’re looking for in a great profile.
 If you’re a fundraiser, sit down with your research team and ask them to walk you through their vetting process step by step.

 It’s in your hands